 - Four-unit (you must live in one section.
 You may choose to rent out the other sections)

-While a condo can be approved for an FHA loan, it takes a bit more of paperwork.
+While a condo can be approved for an FHA mortgage, it takes a bit more paperwork.
 Depending on whether it is a newly constructed condo or a pre-existing condo will dictate which guidelines have to be met.
-Your loan officer can walk you through these guidelines and help you find out if the condo is approved for an FHA loan.
+Your loan officer can walk you through these guidelines and help you find out if the condo is approved for an FHA mortgage.

 Documenting Your Down Payment

-The Illinois FHA rules state that a person buying a home must pay 3.5%* of the home’s purchase price as a down payment.
+The Illinois FHA rules state that a person buying a home must pay as little as 3.5%* of the home’s purchase price as a down payment.
 This means, for example, that a person buying a home priced at $200,000 would need to pay $7,000 at the closing for the down payment.

 As long as it is properly documented, the money for the down payment can come from a variety of sources.